 Hubs and I celebrated our fifth anniversary last weekend.
 While we originally planned to go to Vegas, we chose to stay closer to home and booked a room at The Beall Mansion, in Alton, Illinois.

 I have wanted to stay at The Beall for a long time.
 Sure, the fact that it was voted “Illinois Best Bed & Breakfast” by Illinois Magazine’s Readers Poll, has received RAVE reviews on TripAdvisor as well as ILoveInns.com and BedandBreakfast.com had a little to do with my desire to stay there.
-More so than that, though, was the fact that The Beall is just miles from where I grew up.
+More so than that, though, was the fact that The Beall is in Alton, Illinois, which is just miles from where I grew up.

 The Beall Mansion was built around 1903 and was designed as a wedding gift by world renown architect, Lucas Pfeiffenberger.
 Among it’s many features are eleven and a half-foot ceilings, original leaded-glass windows, pocket doors, crystal chandeliers, and imported marble and bronze statuary.
 Blending Neoclassic, Georgian, and Greek Revival styles, this elegant Bed & Breakfast reflects the grandeur of the era in which it was built and the tastes of the inhabitants who once called it home.